GoogleCloudPlatform/pgadapter/README.md

    application using `SQLAlchemy`.
 4. `pgbench` can be used with PGAdapter, but with some limitations.
 See [pgbench.md](docs/pgbench.md) for more details.
+5. `Django`: Version 4.1.1 and higher have experimental support.
+See [django support](docs/django.md) for more details.
+See also [this directory](samples/python/django) for a sample application using `Django`.

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.